Reclassification FAQsFrequently Asked Questions regarding Reclassification.

 Yes.
 If a student will be taking the Summative ELPAC during the 2018–19 administration or later, then that student must score an Overall PL 4.
 The SBE approved the use of the ELPAC Overall PL 4 as the statewide standardized ELP criterion (see Criterion 1 above) for reclassification on January 9, 2019.

-If listening, speaking, reading, or writing domain scores are less than four but meet an average Overall PL 4, can those students still be reclassified?
+If listening, speaking, reading, or writing domain scores are less than four but meet an average Overall PL 4, should the students be reclassified?

 Yes.
-Those students can still be reclassified.
+The student should be reclassified.
 Only ELPAC Overall PL 4 was approved as the statewide standardized ELP criterion.
 Thresholds for the individual domains were not approved.

 Are LEAs required to present the district reclassification policy to the District English Learner Advisory Committee (DELAC)?